goodpixel/modboss/README.md

 ### 1. Map your schema

 Starting with the type of object, you'll define the addresses to include and a friendly name for the mapping.

 The `:as` option dictates how values will be translated.
-You can use translation functions from another module—like those found in `ModBoss.Encoding`—or provide your own as shown here with `as: :fw_version`.
+Passing an atom will cause ModBoss to search for corresponding `encode_`/`decode_` functions within the same module as your schema.
+Alternatively, you can use encoder functions from another module—such as those provided out of the box by `ModBoss.Encoding`.

-When providing your own translation functions, ModBoss expects that you'll provide functions corresponding to the `:as` option but with `encode_` / `decode_` prefixes added as applicable.
+See `ModBoss.Schema` for details.

-These functions will receive the value to be translated and should return either `{:ok, translated_value}` or `{:error, message}`.
+Decode functions will receive the values to decode and must return `{:ok, decoded}` or `{:error, message}`.
 ```elixir
 defmodule MyDevice.Schema do
   use ModBoss.Schema